lkurlandski/MDALTH/README.md

     - named entity recognition
 ...

+We intend to incorporate torch Named Tensors at a later time when their API is more stable.

 ## Similar Libraries

 Several Python libraries for active learning have already been proposed, however, have significant disadvantages when compared to MDAL.